dianadevargas/php-framework/README.md

 ####Passing Data To Views
 The view contains a reference to the singleton class *Registry* in the variable $vars, all the variables stored in the object can be seen on the view.
-In the example above the variable *$vars->name* would be accessible from the view and can be set up in the *$modulename* object via its reference to the *registry*.
+In the example above the variable *$vars->name* would be accessible from the view and can be set up in the *$modulename* object via its reference to the *registry* object.
 ####Special Responses

 #####Creating A JSON Response